dhbergerwm/CSCI420HW1/README.md

 ## 3. Report

-The assignment report is available in the file GenAI 420 Project 1 Writeup.pdf.
+The assignment report is available in the file **GenAI 420 Project 1 Writeup.pdf**.